+2:00 PM

+Check In

-2:00 PM 11:00 AM 3 nights
+11:00 AM

-Check-in Check-out Duration
+Check Out

+3 Nights

 Enjoy a stay at the tallest building in Hokkaido!
 Feel at home in the well-appointed rooms that are full of modern touches.

 Relax at the spa with onsen on the 22nd floor and take in the fantastic views of the city from the restaurants on the 35th floor.
 There are a number of restaurants to choose from - some offer Japanese style and others offer French style cuisine from the renowned chef Kiyomi Mikuni.

 Room Selection

-Category
+Room Category

-Corner Twin/ Double Twin
+Corner Deluxe Twin

 Room Description

-In the corner of each floor are 40-square meter Corner Twin and Double Twin Rooms with large windows through which you can view the city scenery below in its seasonal splendour.
+This 40sqm room features a window seating area from where you can admire the views of the city, and is decorated in a modern style.
+You can also find all the amenities you need for a comfortable stay.

-· Breakfast included
+Breakfast included

 Day 22

 Today you can spend the day exploring Sapporo at your own pace.
 This morning, head out to the Hokkaido Historical Village, where you can learn about Hokkaido's fascinating history and also enjoy the frontier-like feeling of early Sapporo, created by buildings that have been re-erected in the Historical Village.
 Afterwards, Take a stroll through Odori Park, the beautiful green area in the centre of the city.
 Surrounded by shops, it is a great way to take a breather from the hustle and bustle.
 Walk down to Susukino, the bustling entertainment district and choose a place to enjoy a famous dish of Sapporo - soup curry!
-Unguided Day 23
+Unguided

 Your guide and driver will meet you this morning, ready to head to nearby Otaru.

 Otaru is a charming city by the seaside, facing the lovely Ishikari Bay.
 Otaru also has many historical buildings and also has a buzzing arts scene with local live bands playing concerts in the city's old warehouses.
 Locals often call Otaru "the Venice of Hokkaido", not only because of the canal but also because the city is famous for its hand-blown glassware.
 Be sure to browse the shops offering everything from glass table lamps to glass fountain pens!

 To make the most of your trip, enjoy a fresh sushi lunch in one of the many seafood restaurants and then follow it up with a slice of the famous "Double Fromage" cheesecake in the Le Tao café.

 In the afternoon, visit the villa of one of the most successful families in the Herring fishing industry.
 The herring fishing industry played a major role in the history of Otaru since the early days of the town's development, with the vast majority of fish being processed into fertilizer rather than consumed by humans.

 Time allowing, you may also wish to visit the Nikka Whisky Distillery in Yoichi.
 The company was founded by Taketsuru Masataka who studied whisky making techniques in Scotland prior to bringing the trade to Japan.
-He was key in establishing the first whisky distillery in Japan, the Yamazaki Distillery near Kyoto. - Guided - Transport: Private Day 24 Transfer · Private car to airport Departing JR Tower Hotel Nikko Arriving CTS Airport Sapporo Notes You will be transferred to the airport in good time for your connecting flight home
+He was key in establishing the first whisky distillery in Japan, the Yamazaki Distillery near Kyoto.

+- Guided

+- Transport: Private car

+Day 24

+Transfer · Private car to airport

+Departure Location

+JR Tower Hotel Nikko

+Sapporo

+Arrival Location

+CTS Airport

+Notes

+You will be transferred to the airport in good time for your connecting flight home.